elp2/advent_of_code/2021/README.md

 # Day 23

 I initially thought it wouldn't be fast enough with pruning, but it got there eventually with a DFS and intelligent early stopping.

+# Day 24

+This was probably the trickiest problem of all.

+# Day 25

+An easy end as always!